Phoebe (Titaness)

-In ancient Greek religion and mythology, Phoebe (/ˈfiːbi/ FEE-bee; Φοίβη) was one of the Titans, the children of Uranus (Sky) and Gaia (Earth).
+In ancient Greek religion and mythology, Phoebe (/ˈfiːbi/ FEE-bee; Φοίβη, /grc/) was one of the Titans, the children of Uranus (Sky) and Gaia (Earth).
 She is a goddess of intellect and prophecy.
 With her brother and husband Coeus she had two daughters, Leto and Asteria.
 She is thus the grandmother of Apollo, Artemis and Hecate.

-According to the myth, she was the original owner of the site of the Oracle of Delphi before gifting it to her grandson Apollo.
-Her name, meaning "bright", was also given to a number of lunar goddesses like Artemis and later the Roman goddesses Luna and Diana, but Phoebe herself was not actively seen as a moon goddess in her own right in ancient religion or mythology.
+According to the myth, she was the original owner of the site of the Oracle of Delphi before she gave it to her grandson Apollo.
+Her name, meaning 'bright', was also given to a number of lunar goddesses like Artemis and later the Roman goddesses Luna and Diana.
+Phoebe herself was not actively seen as a moon goddess in her own right in ancient religion or mythology.